Ear infections, the complete run-down

 Both types of common ear infections can cause pain, however, the site of the pain is obviously very different.
 Most people would be able to tell the difference between outer ear pain (pain on the outer ear or in the ear canal) and the deeper middle ear pain.
 The different sites of pain can be handy to let you know what you are dealing with.

 Ear infections and hearing aids

 Infections can be problematic for aid wearers.
 Swelling in the ear can stop your hearing aid from fitting properly, it can also reduce what you can hear and temporarily change the acoustics of your ear.
-I’ve had quite a few infections over the years and my hearing is usually reduced for the few days that the infection lasts.
+Steve has had quite a few infections over the years and he says his hearing is usually reduced for the few days that the infection lasts.

-I got my first ear infection during my honeymoon in the Dominican Republic (it was a nice wedding present that stayed with me for a long time).
-The initial infection was quite severe and I had to visit the local medical center for antibiotics, which luckily cleared it up real quick.
-It was a brief swim in the sea that gave me the infection.
+He got his first ear infection during his honeymoon in the Dominican Republic ("it was a nice wedding present that stayed with me for a long time").
+The initial infection was quite severe and he had to visit the local medical center for antibiotics, which luckily cleared it up quickly.
+It was a brief swim in the sea that gave him the infection.

-After that I started to get recurring infections every three months or so – this lasted for a couple of years and it wasn’t until I bought myself a new pair of aids that the infections finally stopped.
-That may have been coincidence but it seemed as though the bacteria causing the infection lived on my aid’s shell and re-infected my ear every so often and wearing new aids finally stopped it.
+After that he started to get recurring infections every three months or so – this lasted for a couple of years and it wasn’t until he bought myself a new pair of aids that the infections finally stopped.
+He said, "that may have been coincidence but it seemed as though the bacteria causing the infection lived on my aid’s shell and re-infected my ear every so often and wearing new aids finally stopped it".